AllenNeuralDynamics/aind-harp-workshop-materials/docs/articles/Commands.md

 > **_NOTE:_** The `BehaviorEvents`->`Take(1)` pattern will wait for the first message from the device before sending any commands, guaranteeing that the device is ready to receive commands.

 ## Getting the timestamp of a Write message

-While we know that the state of the line `DO3` is changing, we do not have access to WHEN this change is taking place.
-Remember that for each `Write` message issued by the computer as a command, `Write` message reply should be sent back from the device.
-We can thus follow a similar logic to 6.1 to get the timestamp of the reply message:
+While we know that the state of the line `DO3` is changing, we do not have access to WHEN this change is occurring.
+Remember that for each `Write` message issued by the computer as a command, a `Write` message reply should be sent back from the device.
+To grab the timestamp of the reply message:

 - Subscribe to the `BehaviorEvents` stream.
 - Add a `Parse(Harp.Behavior)` operator and set the `Register` to `TimestampedOutputSet`.